Having won the toss and chosen to bowl on a green surface offering pace, movement and carry, England reduced India to 145-7 shortly after tea.

 Listen to Geoffrey Boycott and Jonathan Agnew review the day's play on the Test Match Special podcast.

-England's Stuart Broad England's Stuart Broad and James Anderson are now the third most prolific opening bowling partnership in Test history
+James Anderson has taken more Test wickets in England than any other England bowler England's Stuart Broad and James Anderson are now the third most prolific opening bowling partnership in Test history India's players lead the applause for Ajinkya Rahane's spirited counter-attacking century

 0 Response to "Rahane leads India fightback at Lord's"